The Stonehenge Hoax – The Stonehenge Layer

 Given that archaeologists believe that the Bluestone chips exist only because of the re-working by our ancestors or the results of Victorian souvenir hunters, it would be interesting to compare their number (3,675) to the number of chippings discovered from the softer, easier-to-break, more famous and more plentiful Sarsen Stones, which we know were re-worked.
 (The Stonehenge Hoax – The Stonehenge Layer)

 You would think, proportionately (251 cubic metres of Sarsen Stones v 28 metric metres of Bluestones), there would be a lot more Sarsen stone chipping to Bluestones – but you would be wrong!!
-Only 2,173 Sarsen Stone pieces have been found despite over nine times more Sarsen Stones than Bluestones.
+Only 2,173 Sarsen Stone pieces have been found, despite there being over nine times as many Sarsen Stones as Bluestones.

-So, assuming that there would have been a similar level of interest in Blue and Sarsen Stones by souvenir hunters and an equal amount of re-working of the stones by our ancestors, you would expect to find at least 30,000 Sarsen Stone fragments but has already shown a paltry 2,173 have been discovered.
-Or, if 2,173 Sarsen stone pieces were the norm for both re-working and souvenir hunters – they should have found only 240 bluestone fragments and not the 3,675 (Cleal et al.,1995, pp. 379 – 387).
+So, assuming there would have been a similar level of interest in Blue and Sarsen Stones by souvenir hunters and an equal amount of reworking of the stones by our ancestors, you would expect to find at least 30,000 Sarsen Stone fragments, but only a paltry 2,173 have been discovered.
+Or, if 2,173 Sarsen stone pieces were the norm for both re-working and souvenir hunters, they should have found only 240 bluestone fragments and not the 3,675 (Cleal et al.,1995, pp. 379 – 387).

 I can, therefore, very confidently conclude that the Bluestones were deliberately broken up to be used in the moat.
-Our ancestors are likely to have believed that once the outside covering of the Bluestones had been thoroughly exhausted, the beneficial properties would be diminished, and so they were abandoned.
+Our ancestors likely believed that once the outer covering of the Bluestones had been thoroughly exhausted, their beneficial properties would diminish, and so they were abandoned.

 This is confirmed by Tim Darvill and Geoffrey Wainwright, who stated, “Our excavations within Stonehenge in 2008 confirmed what earlier excavations had hinted at: namely that the Bluestones started to be broken up and chipped away more or less from the time they were set up in each successive arrangement.”

-The concept of a prehistoric person bathing away his ills may seem absurd to some, but throughout history, it has been shown that humanity has been attracted to this type of treatment.
-For example, during the Roman Empire some 2,000 years ago, it became commonplace in Britain when every large villa had its spa.
+The concept of a prehistoric person bathing away his ills may seem absurd to some, but throughout history, humanity has been attracted to this type of treatment.
+For example, during the Roman Empire, some 2,000 years ago, it became commonplace in Britain for every large villa to have a spa.
 (The Stonehenge Hoax – The Stonehenge Layer)

 Therefore, is it a giant leap to imagine that the origin of such activities could have been introduced at an early period?